Skip to main content

 Manage instance

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

-2. In the Instance menu, view the list of running instances.
-Use filters to sort instances by various properties.
+2. In the Instance menu, check the list of currently running instances.

 NameUser-defined instance name